 Many states have a minimum number of hours (or days) you must meet each year, and some states even break down how many hours you must meet in specific subject areas.
 Most states don’t require a specific number of homeschool hours per day and leave that to the homeschool parents discretion.

 Always check your state laws first!
 How many hours are required for homeschooling in Missouri may differ from those homeschooling in Texas which will vary from how to homeschool in California and Florida homeschool hour requirements.
+Your homeschooled laws will vary (and will have very little to do with a a school grade chart that shows hours by age).

 So how many hours a day do homeschoolers work?